optimizely/Optimizely-iOS-SDK/Documentation/QuickStart-Guide/doc.markdown

     [[Optimizely sharedInstance] bindNumberForKey:@"retry-count" toKeyPath:@"maxRetries" onObject:foo];

 ### Custom Goals <a name="customgoals"></a>
 Custom goals allow you to track events other than taps and view changes.
 There are two steps to creating a custom goal.
 The first step occurs in the web editor.
-Click "Goals", then "New Goal", and finally "Create Custom Goal".
+Click "Goals", then "New Goal", and select "Custom Goal" from the drop-down.
 You will be prompted for a string to uniquely identify your custom goal.
 In order to track this goal, send this same string as a parameter to

     [[Optimizely sharedInstance] trackEvent:(NSString *)]